spidercatte/secpatch/README.md

 ## Deployment

-The Academic Co-Research can be deployed to Vertex AI Agent Engine using the following
+The SecPatch agent can be deployed to Vertex AI Agent Engine using the following
 commands:

 ```bash